alexkartsev/myweight/README.md

 # myweight
-This application work with Parse.com, uses CoreData, CoreGraphics, also Singleton pattern
+The application works with Parse.com, uses CoreData and CoreGraphics